 To enhance work capacity, reduce stress levels, encourage teamwork and improve bondings between people.

-'10 Seconds game' is the challenge is to check if phrase is right or wrong in only 10-seconds
+The 10-second game's challenge is to check if the phrase is right or wrong in only 10 seconds.

 At least 1 per week, during the weekly meeting.